-With the campus closed this spring and distance learning the order of the day, we want to give a feel for what our school is like in normal times.
-Here are some recent photo galleries that show our students actively engaged as scholars, athletes and artists!
+Saint George's offers both in-person and distance learning options for grades K-12, but parents have limited access to campus.
+We wanted to show what our school is like in normal times.
+So here are some photo galleries from a year ago that show our students actively engaged as scholars, athletes and artists!

 The Kindergarten class helped prepare and cook a Thanksgiving meal on Nov.
 25. As Pilgrims, they welcomed their "Indian Buddies" -- the seniors who started at SGS in Kindergarten -- to a delightful feast!